UltraMessaging/cfg_dump/README.md

 # Introduction

+UM provides multiple methods of configuring UM objects.
+It is not unusual for applications to use a combination of code-based APIs, flat files, and XML files.
+It can be tedious and error-prone to determine via static analysis exactly how UM objects will be configured.
+Some UM users have opted to write their applications to log their UM objects' configurations after the objects are created, thus leaving no room for error.

-Example C and Java programs to demonstrate dumping the configuration of a UM context, receiver, smart source, and regular source objects.
+This repository contains example C and Java programs to demonstrate dumping (printing) the configurations of a UM context, receiver, smart source, and regular source objects.
 The dumps are simple ascii text and are written to standard output.